unlock-protocol/docs/developers/smart-contracts/lock-api/hooks/README.md

 # Hooks

-Hooks have been added to stategic places of the Lock contract to allow lock managers to modify behaviour by calling a 3rd party contract.
+Hooks have been added to strategic places of the Lock contract to allow lock managers to modify behaviour by calling a 3rd party contract.

 We currently support 4 hooks: